 The geometric design tables in this section present the Department's design and alignment criteria for local rural roads and local urban streets.
-The designer should consider the following when using these figures:
+The designer should consider the following when using these tables:

-- 1. Functional Classification.
-To determine the latest functional classification of a facility, the designer should contact Road Data Services. - 2.
-Applicability.
-Note that some of the cross-section elements included in the figures (e.g., TWLTL) are not automatically warranted in the project design.
+- 1. Functional Classification To determine the latest functional classification of a facility, the designer should contact Road Data Services.
+Designers should use the information from Road Data Services and engineering judgement to determine the context of the highway when determining if a project is considered rural or urban. - 2.
+Applicability Note that some of the cross-section elements included in the figures (e.g., TWLTL) are not automatically warranted in the project design.
 The values in the figures only apply after the decision has been made to include the design element in the highway cross section. - 3.
-Manual Section References.
-These figures are intended to provide a concise listing of design values for easy use.
-However, the designer should review the manual section references for more information on the design elements. - 4.
-Footnotes.
-The figures include many footnotes, which are identified by a number in parentheses (e.g., (3)).
+Manual Section References These figures are intended to provide a concise listing of design values for easy use.
+However, the designer should review section references for more information on the design elements. - 4.
+Footnotes The figures include many footnotes, which are identified by a number in parentheses (e.g., (3)).
 The information in the footnotes is critical to the proper use of the design tables.